Overall Score

 -

-Add human elements medium
+Add before/after visual elements or process diagrams medium

 SEO